simioni87/auth_analyzer/README.md

 6. Start the “Auth Analyzer”.
 7. Navigate with a high privileged user through the web application.
 All unfiltered proxy request will be modified, repeated and analyzed by the Auth Analyzer.
 The results are displayed in the Auth Analyzer Tab.

-  *	Each Request will be displayed in a table.
-  *	I will easy see for each session if you have a BYPASS or a POTENTIAL_BYPASS for each request.

 ## Processing Filter
 The “Auth Analyzer” should only process Request which eighter have a CSRF Token in it or should only be accessible for authorized users.
 For this reason, following filters can be defined: